David Dene Martin

 David Dene Martin (February 24, 1952 – January 4, 1985) was an American mass murderer who was sentenced to death for the murders of four people in 1977.
-Martin, a former church youth counsellor, entered a Bayou Blue trailer on August 14, 1977, shooting and killing his wife's lover and three other people present at the area itself.
-Martin was charged and found guilty of all four counts of first degree murder at the end of his trial.
+Martin, a former church youth counsellor, entered a trailer in Bayou Blue on August 14, 1977, shooting and killing his wife's lover and three other people.
+Martin was charged and found guilty of four counts of first degree murder.
 He was consequently sentenced to death and executed by the electric chair on January 4, 1985.

 Personal life

-Born in Keene, Texas on February 24, 1952, David Dene Martin relocated to Louisiana in 1973 after he got married, and at Houma, Martin worked as a church youth counsellor and led many of the social outreach programs, often providing aid to many troubled youths, conducting weekend rap sessions with teenagers and play folk songs.
-Apart from his counselling profession, Martin was also working various jobs to support himself, such as a maintenance man, carpenter and door-to-door salesman.
+Born in Waco, Texas, on February 24, 1952, David Dene Martin relocated to Houma, Louisiana in 1973 after he got married.
+Martin worked as a church youth counselor and lead many social outreach programs, providing aid to troubled youth, monitoring a hotline and often playing folk songs.
+Apart from his counseling profession, Martin was also working various jobs to support himself, such as a maintenance man, carpenter and door-to-door salesman.

 1977 Bayou Blue trailer shooting

-On August 14, 1977, 25-year-old David Martin perpetuated a shooting that claimed the lives of four people in Bayou Blue, Louisiana.
+On August 14, 1977, 25-year-old David Martin perpetuated a shooting that killed four people in Bayou Blue, Louisiana.